Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and Federal Facilities

 Under FIFRA §26, a State shall have primary enforcement responsibilities for pesticide use violations if EPA determines that such State has adopted and is implementing adequate pesticide use laws and regulations, enforcement procedures, and recordkeeping and reporting requirements.
 Under FIFRA, States have broad authority to regulate pesticides; however, it is unlawful for States to impose or continue in effect any requirements for labeling or packaging in addition to or different from those required under FIFRA.
 For more information on this limitation, see 7 U.S.C. §136 v(b).

 FIFRA does not specifically address Tribal enforcement of FIFRA regulations.
-However, under FIFRA, and at the discretion of EPA, a limited Tribal role similar to the State’s role may be allowed (see 40 CFR §171.10, Certification of Applicators on Indian Reservations).
+However, under FIFRA, and at the discretion of EPA, a limited Tribal role similar to the State’s role may be allowed under EPA funded tribal cooperative agreements (see Funding Development and Administration of Tribal Pesticide Field Program and Enforcement Cooperative Agreements and 40 CFR §171.10, Certification of Applicators on Indian Reservations).

 FIFRA contains no citizen enforcement provisions.